 Tulsa's drinking water comes from three lakes in northeastern Oklahoma: (1) Lake Oologah on the Verdigris River (in Rogers and Nowata counties), (2) Lakes Spavinaw and Eucha on Spavinaw Creek (in Mayes and Delaware counties), and (3) Lake Hudson on the Neosho River (in Mayes County).
-Water experts analyze water samples from the lakes to determine our source water quality.
+Water samples from the lakes are analyzed to determine our source water quality.

-Water flows from the source lakes through pipes to Tulsa's two water treatment plants.
-Water experts test water samples of the treated water that leaves the two treatment plants.
-After the water leaves the treatment plants, water experts test more samples within the distribution system.
-Water experts test over 5,000 samples each year to be sure the water Tulsa supplies to homes and businesses is of the highest quality.
-This report tells you the final test results from samples taken during 2011.
+Water flows from the source lakes through pipes to Tulsa's two water treatment plants, where it is purified to meet drinking water and public health standards.
+City chemists and plant operators analyze over 5,000 samples each year to be sure the water supplied to homes and businesses is of the highest quality.
+This report is a summary of test results from samples taken during 2012.